owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 1. presentation layer, including views and controllers,
 2. domain layer, including models, and
-3. data source layer, which is hidden behind models with the Active Record pattern.
+3. data source layer, which is hidden behind models extending from *ActiveRecord::Base*.

 It's not difficult to understand the Data Mapper pattern is an effort to break down #3 into another layer to lower the complexity of models.
 However,